A hard-bitten marshal of the Rooster Cogburn kind

 .The two boys, the sons whom Marshal Cahill has neglected and who try to get their father’s attention by robbing a bank (that would get his attention), perform really well.
 Gary Grimes, star of Summer of ’42, is the elder, who gets them into all the trouble, and Clay O’Brien, the pint-sized kid from The Cowboys, is outstanding as the little one.
 He had such a malleable face and the look of sheer horror whenever Kennedy threatened him is hilarious.
 O’Brien went on to be a six-foot rodeo star.

-Set in Texas but filmed in Durango, there is some excellent photography by Joe Biroc (Clothier was unavailable), especially the night shots showing the bad guys terrorizing the boys and some lovely outdoor scenery.
+Set in Texas but filmed, like so many of these later Wayne Westerns, in Durango, there is some excellent photography by Joe Biroc (Clothier was unavailable), especially the night shots showing the bad guys terrorizing the boys and some lovely outdoor scenery.
 Unfortunately, too much of the movie was shot inside on a sound stage in a huge barn or warehouse.